DarkStarSword/3d-fixes/Unity5/README.md

   including directional lighting (I should be able to improve the directional case though)

+- Still needs some minor updates for Unity 5.4

 DX9
 ---
 This template works by applying a view-space correction to the lighting pixel shaders.

 Advantages:

-- Can work with Unity 5.3 shaders, but currently auto-extraction is broken

 - Simpler fix, as fewer shaders need to be included.